Loading...

 Stay Active

-Engage in light physical activity, like walking, after meals to help your body use glucose more efficiently and reduce spikes.
+Engage in light physical activity after consuming your chia seed water, such as walking or stretching, to help your body use glucose more effectively.

 healthspan-mbl